 - ArtsHub - internships, voluntary roles and jobs (need to be a member of ArtsHub to view all vacancies)

 - Museums Journal

-- National Museum Directors Council Jobs
+- National Museum Directors' Council Jobs

-Career development in this field can be a challenging process and difficult to secure.
+In general, there is no formal career pathway and career development can be challenging and difficult to secure.
 In smaller galleries, opportunities for progression are limited, as vacancies rarely arise.

-Relocating to a different area can be helpful for career progression as many of the large commercial art galleries are in London.
+The art market continues to diversify to include more regional artist-led spaces with a variety of different types of galleries.
+However, relocating to a different area can be helpful for career progression as many of the large commercial art galleries are in major cities.
 Building up a network of contacts can also help with career development.

-Gaining more responsibility and earning more money for the gallery through selling work is one way of increasing your role and earning potential.
+Gallery managers with specialist knowledge of a particular area and a network of contacts may occasionally become antiques dealers, buying and selling art.
 With experience, business knowledge and a network of contacts, it may be possible to set up and run your own art gallery.